lefos987/generator-ghurt/hapi-util/README.md

 # Hapi util

-Hapi routes generator.
+Hapi route generator.
 Via command, prompt or file.

 ## How it works?